getsocial-im/getsocial-android-sdk/README.md

 - An example application that showcases all GetSocial features in `example/` folder.
 - GetSocial Invite Channel plugins in `plugins/` folder.

+## Running Demo

+Provided demo application will show you GetSocial SDK features effortlessly, no configuration needed.

+1. Clone or download the repo:

+       git clone git@github.com:getsocial-im/getsocial-android-sdk.git

+1. Open project from `example/` folder in Android Studio.
+1. Build the demo.

+In case of any questions ping us at [support@getsocial.im](mailto:support@getsocial.im).

 ## Licence

 Example app and GetSocial Invite Channel plugins are distributed under [Apache 2](https://choosealicense.com/licenses/apache-2.0/) license.
 GetSocial Android SDK is distributed under the [commercial license](https://www.getsocial.im/legal/).